If you’re applying for a role within your current company, you already have an advantage over external candidates.

 ABC Accounting | Accountant | Denver, CO

-- Conducted a comprehensive review of accounting procedures, reducing errors by 15% and increasing overall efficiency by 20%.
+- Conducted a comprehensive review of accounting procedures that reducing errors by 15% and increased overall efficiency by 20%.

-- Identified and corrected accounting discrepancies, resulting in $70,000 in savings for the firm.
+- Identified and corrected accounting discrepancies that generated $70,000 in savings for the firm.

-- Collaborated with cross-functional teams to streamline financial reporting processes, improving report accuracy and timeliness.
+- Collaborated with cross-functional teams to streamline financial reporting processes and improved report accuracy and timeliness.

 In addition to studying this example, you can use a handy internal job resume template to help you quickly structure your application.